osisoft/PI-Adapter/V1/Data collection and connection/Start and stop the adapter.md

 ---
-uid: StartAndStopTheAdapter
+uid: StartOrStopTheAdapter
 ---

-# Start and stop the adapter
+# Start or stop the adapter